It's a common question, have you ever

 My soul is not owned by greed

-My mind is not numbed by persistent need
+My mind is not numbed by persistent

-I am true to myself and I have no regrets
+I am true to myself and I have no

 And though I have no home, no bed or board.